spectrocloud/librarium/docs/docs-content/vm-management/vm-management.md

 [Deploy VM From a Template](create-manage-vm/standard-vm-operations/deploy-vm-from-template.md) and [Create a VM Template](create-manage-vm/create-vm-template.md).

+While you can import template disks from external locations when deploying a VM, it can be inefficient.
+Instead, you can leverage the `DataVolume` resource to import template disks once and then clone them when deploying new VMs.
+Review the [Create Disk Templates](create-manage-vm/create-disk-templates.md) guide for more information.

 ## Feature Gates

 Palette VM Orchestrator utilizes open-source KubeVirt as a component of the **Virtual Machine Orchestrator** pack to